 - Tap Settings, then go to the WiFi section.
 Tap the blue, right-facing arrow next to the WiFi network you are currently connected to, then tap DHCP.
 In the HTTP Proxy section, select “Manual.”
 Don’t enter any additional information

-- Exit Settings, now check for alleviation of WiFi issues
+- Exit Settings, now check for an alleviation of WiFi issues

 - If no change, restart your router after making this change

-- If still no change, other readers suggest switching HTTP Proxy to Auto (the default setting is “Off”)
+- If still no difference, other readers suggest switching HTTP Proxy to Auto (the default setting is “Off”)

 Renew DHCP Lease